Humanistic Science in Anthropology

 Re-capping the Science in Anthropology Panel

-From my perspective, as Greg Downey tweeted in from Australia, there was a bit of victimology on both sides.
+From my perspective there was a bit of victimology on both sides.
+(Greg Downey agreed in a tweet from Australia.)
 Both those who claim scientific approaches and those who claim more interpretive approaches felt marginalized.
-However, at least from audience comments, those claiming scientific approaches point to marginalization and then say their marginalization is greater.
-The claim is that while no one would shut down humanistic approaches in anthropology, people more actively shut down quantitative approaches.
+However, at least from audience comments, those claiming scientific approaches point to marginalization, and then go on to say their marginalization is greater.
+Their claim is that while no one would shut down humanistic approaches in anthropology, people do more actively shut down quantitative approaches.

 As people were saying such things, my mind raced back to that truly terrible 10 December 2010 article from Nicholas Wade.
 Check this quote: “‘I really don’t see how or why anthropology should entail humanities,’ said Frank Marlowe, president-elect of the Evolutionary Anthropology Society.”
 Many anthropologists were about to lose our minds that morning, when Daniel Lende came to the rescue with a dose of humor.
 “Take that, you fluff heads!
 I’m still getting in my swings while I’ve got the media’s eye.
 If I swing hard enough, I might even knock you out of the AAA!”